edterbak/NodeRed_Heishamon_control/README.md

 Current version: 16<br/>
 <br/>
+## Introduction
 Heishamon hardware and software is originally created by Egyras.
 AWESOME job! <br/>
 https://www.tindie.com/stores/thehognl/ <br/>
-It is able to communicate with a range of Panasonic Heat pumps.
+It is able to communicate with a range of Panasonic Heatpumps.
-- Heishamon pushes a lot of readings and information from the Panasonic heat pump to a MQTT-broker in a 100+ topics.
+- Heishamon sends information from the Panasonic heat pump to a MQTT-broker.
-- Heishamon is also able to receive MQTT commands from the broker to control the heat pump.
+- Heishamon sends commands from the MQTT-broker to the Panasonic heatpump.

 There are multiple options to use this information or control the heat pump.<br/>
 * []() 1: MQTT > Home Assistant